fruitsamples/TheElements/Readme.txt

 ================================================================================
 DESCRIPTION:

-TheElements is an iPhone 2.0 SDK application that provides access to the data contained in the Periodic Table of the Elements.
+TheElements is an iPhone application that provides access to the data contained in the Periodic Table of the Elements.
 The Periodic Table of the Elements catalogs all the known atomic elements in the universe.